 He Jiankui at Human Genome Editing Summit

 CCR5 gene resides on chromosome 3 and encodes a protein receptor presented on the surface of immune system cells.
 HIV uses that molecule to enter and infect human body.
 Simple deletion of 32 nucleotides in the gene (called delta 32) leads to improper functioning of the protein.
-Despite some disadvantages in diseases like influenza, the deletion gives virtual immunity to AIDS.
+Despite some disadvantages in diseases like influenza, the deletion can protect from AIDS.

 Genetic modifications of CCR5 in HIV context were previously conducted in the clinical setting (i.e., 2014, 2015, 2017, 2018) without clear results.
 Lack of the desired effect was attributed to remaining heterozygosity and low accuracy of sequence change.

 He Jiankui team tested modification procedures on multi-generation mice models, monkey embryos and human cell lines.
-They established a double injection method to reach high efficiency and eliminate heterozygosity.
+They established a double injection method to reach high efficiency of genetic engineering, aiming to eliminate heterozygosity.

-Exact results and raw sequence data were not posted yet, but Sean Ryder compiled a figure based on the conference presentation, which depicts details on Chinese CRISPR twins:
+Exact results and raw sequence data were not posted, but Sean Ryder compiled a figure based on the conference presentation, which depicts details on Chinese CRISPR twins:

-It is possible that both children have heterozygotic modifications – as humans have two copies of nearly every gene, introduced genetic changes may be different in each copy.
+It is possible that both children, Lulu and Nana, have heterozygotic modifications – as humans have two copies of nearly every gene, introduced genetic changes may be different in each copy.
 Immunization to HIV might be reached only if all of those changes disrupt the protein.

 Lulu has probably one unedited copy and one copy with a deletion of 15 nucleotides but staying within original reading frame.
 It means that probably she has CCR5 with normal function, and the goal of the immunity might be not reached.